-Endurance training involves a shift in the duration, frequency, and intensity of training loads.
+Endurance training involves a combination of duration, frequency, and intensity of training loads.
 The impact of short, high-intensity training versus longer, slower distance training has been studied and debated for decades among athletes, coaches, and scientists (Kreher, 2016).
-Endurance athletes frequently participate in persistently high volumes and intensities of practice to achieve a high level of performance without understanding that physiological adaptation occurs during rest periods following hard physical exertion (Montesano, Di Silvestro, Cipriani, & Mazzeo, 2019).
-Without maintaining a proper balance between training and recovery, complete regeneration cannot occur, and performance plateaus and will eventually decline resulting in the potential for overtraining syndrome.
+Endurance athletes are prone to persistently high volumes and intensities of training in the hopes of achieving improved performance.
+What is often forgotten is that the physiological adaptation that creates improved performance occurs during the resting period following workouts (Montesano, Di Silvestro, Cipriani, & Mazzeo, 2019).
+Without maintaining a proper balance between training and recovery, complete regeneration cannot occur, performance can plateau and will eventually decline resulting in the potential for overtraining syndrome.

 What is Overtraining Syndrome?

 There are two types of overtraining syndrome consisting of sympathetic and parasympathetic.
-Overtraining associated with the sympathetic form is characterized by increased sympathetic response and is more common in the anaerobic system dominant sports such as sprinting or soccer (Meeusen & De Pauw, 2019).
+Overtraining associated with the sympathetic system is more common in the anaerobic dominant sports such as sprinting or soccer (Meeusen & De Pauw, 2019).
 The sympathetic nervous system is often associated with preparing the body for fast movements such as the fight or flight response.
 An athlete’s heart rate is elevated and glucose is released from the liver.
 Athletes who are suffering from sympathetic overtraining syndrome generally have increased heart rate and blood pressure, decreased appetite and body mass, sleep disturbance, along with irritability (Meeusen & De Pauw, 2019).

 Overtraining associated with the parasympathetic form is often associated with aerobic dominant and endurance sports (Meeusen & De Pauw, 2019).
 The parasympathetic nervous system is accountable for stimulating actions when the body is at rest, such as urination and digestion.
 Athletes who are suffering from parasympathetic overtraining syndrome generally have a decreased resting heart rate and resting arterial pressure, extended periods of sleep, and depression (Kreher, 2016).
 Many studies have demonstrated that endurance athletes, in particular, can present symptoms associated with both sympathetic and parasympathetic overtraining.